finbox/finbox.github.io/_posts/2014-09-03-standing-out-as-a-freelancer.md

 ### Contact information

 Nothing fancy here, just make sure I have a good easy way of contacting you.
 This seems like a no-brainer, but unfortunately it was a common mistake.
-I found that those freelancers that included their phone number in the pitch, came across as far more personal than those who only had it in their signature.
+I found that those freelancers that included their phone number in the pitch came across as far more personal than those who only had it in their signature.

 Another tip is to specify where you are located.
 Something about saying, “I’m currently located in Boston” helped me establish an immediate connection with that person.
-I’m not even from Boston; it’s just that their specifying their location changed them from an elusive being existing somewhere out there in the internets, to an actual person fighting the cold winters in Boston.
+I’m not even from Boston; it’s just that their specifying their location changed them from an elusive being existing somewhere out there in the internets to an actual person fighting the cold winters in Boston.

 ---

-Well, that’s it for now.
-Hopefully some of my tips above will help you stand out from the crowd.
+Your ability to stand out is a lot easier than you think, and following these tips will get you well on your way toward landing your next gig.
 If you’re still spending your time searching for your own leads on the world wide web, <a href="https://freelanceinbox.com/#signup" target="_blank">please stop and let us help</a>.
 You have far more important things to be doing with your time, like perfecting your pitch and creating a solid portfolio.

 <div class="tweet">
     <h3 class="calign">Support us by following and retweeting</h3>